 5. Mood swings

 All are mild and short lasting.
 They do not have any long term continuing side effects.
-Please speak with the doctor when you experience any side effects.

-Following are the points to be remembered and considered when you go for an IVF procedure:
+Following are the points to be remembered:

-1. Approximately 40% chance of Multiple births if more than one embryo is transferred at a time
+1. Approximately 40% chance of multiple births if more than one embryo is transferred at a time

-2. Risk of premature delivery and low birth weight, again, with multiple pregnancy I.e twins.
+2. Risk of premature delivery and low birth weight, again, with multiple pregnancy i.e. twins.

 4. Bleeding, infection or damage to bowel and/or bladder during the egg retrieval procedure, but the chances of such happening is very rare.

 5. Approximately 2% to 3% of women have ectopic pregnancy where the embryo implants outside the uterus, in the tube, which very likely need laparoscopy and removal of the tubes.
-Sometimes it can be managed with injections.
+Sometimes it can be managed with medication

 Other than the physical pains, IVF procedures can also be emotionally draining.
 Most couples get quite anxious especially because of the built up expectations.
 We at Genesis Fertility and Laparoscopy Centre, always ensure to keep the couple informed at all stages of the IVF process and this helps them be at comfort throughout the treatment.
 We also inform them to be prepared with realistic expectations and every couple is clearly informed of the success rate.

 Yes, there are alternatives for every situation.
 There are couples who get pregnant naturally while they are waiting to start IVF.
 There are also couples who naturally get pregnant after unsuccessful IVF cycles.
-This mag happen due to optimisation of the couples reproductive health status during IVF treatment such as cutting down weight, correcting thyroid hormone levels, stopping smoking and alcohol etc. IVF cuts short the time to get pregnant.
+This might happen due to optimisation of the couples reproductive health status during IVF treatment such as cutting down weight, correcting thyroid hormone levels, stopping smoking and alcohol etc. IVF cuts short the time to get pregnant.
 IVF increases the success rates